paszu/3DSRepo/Region-Changing.md

 #### Instructions

+1. Copy and merge the `3ds` folder from the downgrade_check zip to the root of your SD card
 1. Copy `sysUpdater.cia` from the sysUpdater zip to the root of your SD card
 2. Copy `SecureInfo_A` from the folder of the region you want to switch to from `SecureInfo_A.zip` to the root of your SD card
 2. Delete any existing `updates` folder from your SD card if there is one